nikspyratos/toybox/README.md

 Once this is done, update your local `.env`'s `DEPLOYMENT_PATH` and Caddyfile's `APP_PATH` as prompted by the output.
 This is to enable the `deploy.sh` script to work and to keep your Caddyfile in line with the production version.

-If you're using websockets, you will also want to manually copy the `templates/soketi.conf` config over for Supervisor to run Soketi for you.
+If you're using websockets, you will also want to manually copy the `templates/reverb.conf` config over for Supervisor to run reverb for you.

 For more details, look in [bin/provision_prod.sh](bin/provision_prod.sh).